 Driving tips sponsored by the experts at GM Goodwrench.
 Expert service at competitive prices.

-Don't let snow pile up on top of your car or truck.
+Snow on the Roof: If you live in a snow belt, don't let snow pile up on top of your car or truck.
 Peaks of snow increase drag and decrease gas mileage.
-And snow piled in your pickup's bed can obstruct both your view and the view of other drivers.
+Also, don't let snow pile up in the bed of your pickup.
+It can cause an obstruction of your view and the view of other drivers.

 Battery efficiency: Most cold-weather breakdowns occur because batteries aren't delivering full cranking power.
 Get your battery checked and make sure battery cables are corrosion-free

 All-season vs. winter tires: Although all-season tires can be used in a moderate winter environment, winter tires provide the best cold weather performance below 7°C. This includes wet and dry in addition to snow/ice/slush surfaces where greater tread flexibility leads to better grip

 Loss of Pressure: Tires will lose pressure when the temperature gets colder.
 The general rule provided by tire manufacturers is 7kpa or 1psi drop for every 5 degree Celsius or Fahrenheit change, so measuring tire pressures year-round is vital.